Information on Lima bean

 Lima bean are also foods rich inositol that can improve the symptoms of memory loss.
 This bean is a source of soluble fiber that transports food, eliminates cholesterol, stabilizes blood sugar.
 At the same time contains a significant amount of stesrol is structurally similar to cholesterol from animals.
 Saponins in soybeans limit the formation of kidney stones.
 Lectin has anti-fungal, viral, and cancer properties.

-Benefits from Lima bean:
+Benefits from in Lima bean:

 Increase your cholesterol levels, reduce your cholesterol levels: